 Most US pet insurers cover hip dysplasia under a base accident-and-illness policy, provided the condition is not pre-existing and the orthopedic waiting period has elapsed.
-Among the reviewed set, the deciding terms are two: how long the orthopedic or hip-dysplasia waiting period runs (it ranges from the standard illness wait at Trupanion to 12 months at Healthy Paws for pets enrolled at age five or below in many states), and whether any sign of the condition was on record before enrollment.
+Among the reviewed set, the deciding terms are two: how long the orthopedic or hip-dysplasia waiting period runs (it ranges from the standard 30-day illness wait at Trupanion to 12 months at Healthy Paws for pets enrolled at age five or below in many states), and whether any sign of the condition was on record before enrollment.

 For an owner of a breed with a known hip-dysplasia risk, that waiting period is usually the single term that should decide the provider, not the monthly premium.